elohim-meth/rtti/README.md

 Library contains generic variant type.
 Is's capable of holding any type inluding references (used std::reference_wrapper).
 It supports polymorphic conversion using rtti_cast, when holding references or pointers to registered classes.
-It also support user defined conversion, registered through metatype system.
+It also supports user defined conversion, registered through metatype system.

 Library supports for meta_cast replacement of dynamic_cast.